Hardly anything influences a purchase decision as much as the opinions and evaluations of other customers.

 … you could suggest and implement improvements based on feedback from your staff teams?

 Yes, how would it be if you could do all this…?

 Word of mouth is the best advertisement

 How do we manage to be close to the customer at all times and get his opinion?
-The so-called Net Promotor Score – or NPS for short – helps us here.
+The so-called Net Promoter Score – or NPS – helps us here.
 It’s the combination of 3 questions that counts: The compass comes from the 1st question in the trend observation and the content from the 2 other text questions.